crawl/crawl/crawl-ref/docs/crawl_manual.rst

   invocations.
 Their light avian bodies cannot sustain a great deal of injury.

 Deep Elves (DE)
-   The Deep Elves are a species of Elves who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic, and adapted physically to their new environment, becoming weaker and losing all colouration.
-They are poor at melee combat and physical defense, although they are capable at using bows in ranged combat.
+   This is an Elven species who long ago fled the overworld to live in darkness underground.
+There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy and earth magic), and adapted physically to their new environment, becoming shorter, weaker, and losing all colouration.
+They are poor at melee combat and physical defense.

 Ogres (Og)
   Ogres are huge, chunky creatures who are very strong and robust, but are not